dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Adding controls

-Oddly enough, the VBE doesn’t have menu commands that allow you to add con-
+Oddly enough, the VBE doesn't have menu commands that allow you to add con-

 trols to a dialog box.
 You must use the floating Toolbox (described in Chapter 16)

 to add controls.
 Normally, the Toolbox pops up automatically when you activate a

 UserForm in the VBE.
-If it doesn’t, you can display the Toolbox by choosing View ➪ Toolbox.
+If it doesn't, you can display the Toolbox by choosing View ➪ Toolbox.

 Follow along to add a control to the UserForm: